basebase-ai/basebase-js/README.md

 ## 🚀 Features

+- **No initialization required** - Set environment variable and start using immediately
 - **Firebase-like API** - Drop-in replacement for Firebase/Firestore
 - **Phone verification authentication** - SMS-based auth with JWT tokens
 - **Real-time data operations** - CRUD operations with collections and documents